Functional Food Systems

 Beer, M. U., Wood, P. J., Weisz, J., & Fillion, N. (1997).
 Effect of cooking and storage on the amount and molecular weight of water-soluble β-glucan in oat products.
 Cereal Chemistry, 74(6), 705–709. https://doi.org/10.1094/CCHEM.1997.74.6.705

 The matrix we developed is officially registered in both the United States and Europe as six distinct patented inventions.
-Its modular design allows flexible integration across various segments of the food industry — adapting to specific nutritional, structural, or regulatory requirements.
-Qualified potential partners are invited to explore the technology and its applications through our dedicated collaboration channels.
-For inquiries, please use the contact section on our website.
+Its modular design allows flexible integration across various segments of the food industry — tailored to specific nutritional, structural, or regulatory requirements.